TylorS/typed/apps/website/content/guides/building-fx.md

 order: 1.1
 ---

-A status panel can show a computed label, request the server's status once, or remain subscribed to changes.
-Those are different sources even when each emits a string.
-Pick a constructor that tells the truth about when work starts, how many values may arrive, and how the work stops.
+Pick a constructor by what you already have: a value, a computation, an iterable, an Effect, or a callback API.
+The choice determines when work starts and how it stops.

 Read [Fx: work arrives](/explore/fx-push-reactivity) first.
 Here, every example builds a source and leaves its execution with an Effect consumer; construction alone starts nothing.